EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Evaluations

 \subsection{Ablation Study}

-We carry out the ablation study with all four benchmark models on 3090 GPUs.
-When compared with Horovod AllGather, results of EmbRace without Scheduling could show the performance gains of Sparsity-aware Hybrid Communication.
-To demonstrate the effect of 2D Communication Scheduling, we could compare the training speed of EmbRace with and without Scheduling.
+To analyze the effectiveness of our optimizations, we carry out the ablation study with all four benchmark models on RTX3090 GPUs.
+When compared with Horovod AllGather and Horovod AllReduce, results of EmbRace without Scheduling could show the performance gains of Sparsity-aware Hybrid Communication.
+To demonstrate the effect of 2D Communication Scheduling, we could compare the training speeds of EmbRace with and without Scheduling.